lotzk/rust-isabelle-client/readme.md

 ### Server

-Use the `run_server` function to start an Isabelle server or obtain the information (port, password) of a locally running instance, if the name is known.
+Use the `run_server` function to start an Isabelle server or obtain the credentials (port, password) of a locally running instance, if the name is known.
 A running server can be exited using the `exit` method.

 Here is an example for starting a server name "my-server".